CodyAc86/Lego-Bot/README.md

 # Lego-Bot
-School project - OOP with java using Lego Robot
+School project - OOP with java using Lejos EV3 robot